FreeForm Logo

 The channel’s name, “The CBN Channel,” is written in thin white letters on the purple outer field above and below the logo.
 The elegant font is delicately incorporated into the overall design, reflecting the family’s commitment to Christian values.

-In the background, black stripes run through the center, symbolizing broadcast and television signal transmission.
+In the background, black stripes run through the center, symbolizing the transmission of broadcast and television signals.
 The brick color of the background resembles house siding, hinting at the home’s warmth and family hearth, which are key ideas of the channel.

 1990 – 1998